shawnmittal/azure_personal_website/readme.md

-# Azure DevOps With Python Flask
+# Azure App Services With Docker and Python Flask
-Building a personal website, but doing so with Azure DevOps to demonstrate CI/CD pipeline implementations for a simple flask web application.
+Building a personal website, but doing so with Azure App Services to demonstrate a containerized deployment for a simple flask web application.